-Indicator 31 For those who provide Gypsy/Travellers sites - Average weekly rent per pitch. (i) The total amount of rent set for all pitches during the reporting year. (ii) The total number of pitches.
+Indicator 27 For those who provide Gypsy/Travellers sites - Average weekly rent per pitch. (i) The total number of pitches,(ii) The total amount of rent set for all pitches during the reporting year.
 Definition A pitch A defined serviced area provided by the landlord where mainly gypsies and travellers place their homes.
 Inclusions/ Ensure to include: exclusions Rent set for all pitches whether occupied or empty.
-SHR To calculate the indicator we will divide: Calculation (i) the total amount (£s) for rent set for all pitches during the reporting year.
+SHR Calculation To calculate the indicator we will divide: (i) the total amount (£s) for rent set for all pitches during the reporting year.
 By: (ii) the total number of pitches.
 Divided by 52.

-Indicator 32 For those who provide sites - percentage of Gypsy/Travellers satisfied with the landlord's management of the site. (i) Number of Gypsies/Travellers who responded to: 'How satisfied or dissatisfied are you with {your landlord name's} management of your site?' (ii) Number who responded:(a) very satisfied(b) fairly satisfied

-(c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Please provide your most up to date data only Site management services All services provided by the landlord to ensure sites are well maintained and managed.
+Indicator 28 For those who provide sites - percentage of Gypsy/Travellers satisfied with the landlord's management of the site. (i) Number of Gypsies/Travellers who responded to: 'How satisfied or dissatisfied are you with {your landlord name's] management of your site?' (ii) Number who responded: (a) very satisfied (b) fairly satisfied (c) neither satisfied nor dissatisfied (d) fairly dissatisfied (e) very dissatisfied Definition Please provide your most up to date data only Site management services All services provided by the landlord to ensure sites are well maintained and managed.
 Survey guidance This indicator would not form part of a comprehensive satisfaction survey.
 We have allowed for flexibility in how this data is collected.
 For example, landlords may choose to carry out exit surveys to gather feedback from those leaving during the year.
-More information can be found in our conducting surveys of tenants and service users advisory guidance.
-To calculate the indicator, we will divide: (ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
+More information can be found in our conducting surveys of tenants and service users advisory guidance . -------------------- --- SHR Calculation To calculate the indicator, we will divide: (ii)(a) number responding very satisfied + (b) number responding fairly satisfied.
 By: (i) number of Gypsies/Travellers who responded to the question.
 Multiply by 100.

-Indicator How many times in the reporting year did you not meet the requirement to complete an electrical installation condition report (EICR) within five years of the last EICR?
-NEW (i) The number of times you did not meet the requirement as set out in the Scottish Government's SHQS Technical Guidance where the recommended period for inspection of rented housing is intervals of no more than five years.
+Indicator 29 How many times in the reporting year did you not meet the requirement to complete an electrical installation condition report (EICR) within five years of the last EICR? (i) The number of times within the reporting year that you did not meet the requirement as set out in the Scottish Government's SHQS Technical Guidance where the recommended period for inspection of rented housing is intervals of no more than five years.
 Definition Electrical installation condition report (EICR) Safe electrical systems form part of the Tolerable Standard.
 In order to demonstrate compliance with this, landlords must organise electrical safety inspections by a competent person at intervals of no more than five years.
-More details can be found in the Scottish Government's SHQS Technical Guidance Please note that SG updates this guidance from time to time.

-Indicator Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire' installed at the year end NEW (i) Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire'- as set out in the Scottish Government's SHQS Technical Guidance - installed at the year end.

-Satisfactory Fire Detection A house meets the tolerable standard if it complies with the relevant requirements in relation to satisfactory smoke and heat alarms.
 More details can be found in the Scottish Government's SHQS Technical Guidance .
 Please note that SG updates this guidance from time to time.

+Indicator 30 Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire' installed at the year end. (i) Number of homes that do not have 'satisfactory equipment for detecting fire and giving warning in the event of fire or suspected fire' - as set out in the Scottish Government's SHQS Technical Guidance - installed at the year end.
+Definition Satisfactory Fire Detection A house meets the tolerable standard if it complies with the relevant requirements in relation to satisfactory smoke and heat alarms.
+More details can be found in the Scottish Government's SHQS Technical Guidance .
+Please note that SG updates this guidance from time to time.
+Please also refer to the Scottish Government Guidance Fire and smoke alarms: tolerable standard guidance.